-- Develop permanent full funding for transit investments - 2.
-Amend the RTA legislation to enable more flexibility - 3.
+- 1. Develop permanent full funding for transit investments - more flexibility - 3.
 Modernize MDOT to help the climate crisis and expand transit access

-Appropriations: Michigan investments should improve and expand public transit!
+Appropriations: Michigan needs to invest to improve and expand public transit!

-Michigan's 2024-25 budget must prioritize transportation choices for Michiganders.
+Michigan's FY25 budget must prioritize transportation choices for all

+Michiganders.

-Invest \$276 million in Local Bus Operating Tens of thousands of Michiganders depend on their local public transit agencies to get to work, school, doctors, shopping, and more.
+1. Invest at least \$276 million in Local Bus Operating

+Tens of thousands of Michiganders depend on their local public transit agencies to get to work, school, doctors, shopping, and more.
 Michigan's 77 transit agencies depend on Local Bus Operating (LBO) funds to provide those rides.

 Yet until last year, LBO funding failed to keep up with inflation, let alone grow to enable improvement.
+Unfortunately Governor Whitmer's proposed \$221 million moves transit backwards.
 FY25 LBO must maintain the \$261 million invested last year (including "one-time" and "ongoing") and grow to \$276 million to keep up with inflation and demand.
 Then leaders must plan how to fully fund LBO at the 50% of local operating expenses our communities need.

-Grow Michigan investment in Rail to \$168 million
+2. Grow Michigan investment in Rail to \$168 million

 Michiganders should be able to affordably travel our state even if they don't drive.
-Michigan has a network of rail lines connecting all our major cities.
-It's time for state leaders to put passenger trains back on those rail lines.
-This starts with an increase from \$153 million in FY24 (including "one-time" and "ongoing") in Rail Operations and Infrastructure to \$168 million in FY25, then plans for expansion over the next few years.
+Michigan has rail lines connecting our major cities - time for state leaders to run more passenger trains.
+This starts with an increase from \$153M in FY24 (including "one-time" and "ongoing") in Rail Operations and Infrastructure to \$168 million in FY25, then plans for further expansion.

-Support E-Bikes and other other Transportation Alternatives
+3. Support E-Bikes and other other Transportation Alternatives